DeveloperThierry/market-watch/README.md

 # 📈 Real-Time AI Market Insights

 Its a high-performance, full-stack stock market application built with **Next.js 15**.
-It leverages **Inngest** for reliable background workflows, **OpenAI** for automated market analysis, and real-time data streaming to provide users with actionable financial insights.
+It leverages **Inngest** for reliable background workflows, **OpenAI** for automated market analysis, and real-time data streaming to provide users with actionable financial insights for shareholders.

 ## 🚀 Features